 Birthplace: Sânnicolau Mare, Romania

-Ernő Dohnányi was a Hungarian conductor, composer and pianist.
+Ernő Dohnányi (Hungarian: [ˈɛrnøː ˈdohnaːɲi]; 27 July 1877 – 9 February 1960) was a Hungarian composer, pianist and conductor.
 He used a German form of his name, Ernst von Dohnányi, on most of his published compositions.
-The "von" implies nobility, and, according to the biography by his third wife, his family was ennobled in 1697 and given a "seal," which she describes in some detail. ...more on Wikipedia
+The "von" implies nobility, and, according to the biography by his third wife, his family was ennobled in 1697 and given a family crest, which she describes in some detail. ...more on Wikipedia

 Age: Dec. at 83 (1877-1960)